 My name is Susana.
 I am years old; I am in eight grade in Bolivar School, and this is my I have a big family; we are members on it.
-My is Peter, he is fifty-five years old.
+My is Peter, he is tills is my I have a digitality, we are members on it.
+Wy is reter, he is fifty-five years old.
 He a doctor, and he works in the central hospital.
-My mother Rossie, she is fifty years old.
+My mother Thry-rive years old.
+The a doctor, and he works in the central hospital.
+Wy mother Rossie, she is fifty years old.
 She is a, she works at Bolivar School.
 She loves to work with kids.
 My is Rafaela.
 She is a police officer.
-She is thirty years old.
+She is thirty years old. is realized a poince officer, she is empty years officer.
 She works in central police station.
 My is Hector, he is fifteen years old.
 He is a student in Bolivar School.
 My is Lucy, she is a lovely woman.
-She takes care me a lot.
+She takes \$ 1-4 I 1 1 1-4 care me a lot.
 I really love her a lot.
-5. After the descriptions from both students are finished, they can share their own family description to the entire class, if teacher asks.